Survey Studies in Reformed Theology

 In certain times in the history of God’s redemption he has communicated supernaturally to explain his plan for restoring lost humanity by saving some undeserving sinners from the wrath they deserve in the final day of judgment.

-Regarding future events, prophesy should not be seen as simply the prediction of events before they happen.
+Regarding future events, Prophecy should not be seen as simply the prediction of events before they happen.
 It is wrong to define it as “pre-written history.”
-History writing in Scripture is easily distinguished from prophesy.
+History writing in Scripture is easily distinguished from Prophecy.